swanand2406/React-and-Next-Assignment/README.md

 # React-and-Next-Assignment
-Create COvid Tracker app with React and NextJS
+Create Covid Tracker app with React and NextJS